I love Moroccan food and it’s one of the best parts of visiting Morocco if you ask me.

 It’s a green tea base with lots of mint leaves and sugar.
 No one actually knows how much sugar Moroccans put in their tea, but it’s a lot.

 Warning: This tea is borderline addictive.

-4. Fresh seafood
+13. Fresh seafood

-Sardines represent more than 62% of the Moroccan fish catch, but anchovies, prawns and mackerel are also common at the fish markets and on the menu cards.
+Sardines represent more than 62% of the Moroccan fish catch, but anchovies, prawns, and mackerel are also common at the fish markets and on the menu cards.

-6. Moroccan sweats and cakes
+14. Moroccan sweets and cakes